pstjvn/Workshop2013/test.md

 ### Today

 The developer is reading most of the time and trying to make things work together.
-In lots of tasks there is a solution around the corner and with a little more reading / tweking it can just work...
+In lots of tasks there is a solution around the corner and with a little more reading / tweaking it can just work...

 --